graceframework/grace-framework/README.md

 [Grace Guides](https://github.com/grace-guides) repository contains several guides that show how to use Grace.

-* [Spring Boot Application with Grace Plugins](https://github.com/grace-guides/gs-spring-boot) is an introductory guide that shows you how to use Grace Plugins in your Spring Boot application.
+* [Spring Boot Application with Plugins](https://github.com/grace-guides/gs-spring-boot) is a how-to guide that shows you how to use Grace Plugins in your Spring Boot application.
-* [Spring Boot Application with GSP](https://github.com/grace-guides/gs-spring-boot-gsp) is an introductory guide that shows you how to use GSP as view templates in your Spring Boot application.
+* [Spring Boot Application with GSP](https://github.com/grace-guides/gs-spring-boot-gsp) is a how-to guide that shows you how to use GSP as view templates in your Spring Boot application.
+* [Spring Boot Application with GORM](https://github.com/grace-guides/gs-spring-boot-gorm) is a how-to guide that shows you how to use GORM as data persistence layer in your Spring Boot application.
-* [Build Admin Console with Grace Admin Plugin](https://github.com/grace-guides/gs-admin-console) is an introductory guide that shows you how to use Grace Admin plugin to build flexible, extensible management console in your application.
+* [Build Admin Console with Grace Admin Plugin](https://github.com/grace-guides/gs-admin-console) is a how-to guide that shows you how to use Grace Admin plugin to build flexible, extensible management console in your application.

 License
 ---